Word Affect Intensities: Introduction

 \section{Introduction}

 \setitemize[0]{leftmargin=*} \setenumerate[0]{leftmargin=*}

 Words often convey affect---emotions, feelings, and attitudes.
 Some words have affect as a core part of their meaning.
 For example, {\it dejected} and {\it wistful} denotate some amount of sadness (and are thus associated with sadness).
 On the other hand, some words are associated with affect even though they do not denotate affect.
 For example, {\it failure} and {\it death} describe concepts that are usually accompanied by sadness and thus they connotate some amount of sadness.
-Lexicons of word--affect association have numerous applications, including: tracking brand and product perception, tracking support for issues and policies, tracking public health and well-being, literary analysis, developing more natural dialogue systems, and disaster/crisis management.
-However, existing manually created affect lexicons only indicate coarse categories of emotion association, for example, associated with fear or not associated with fear.
+Lexicons of word--affect association have numerous applications, including: tracking brand and product perception, tracking support for issues and policies, tracking public health and well-being, literary analysis, and developing more natural dialogue systems.
+Past work on manually compiling affect lexicons has focused on denotative words \cite{Wiebe05,FranciscoG06,StrapparavaV04}.
+A notable exception to this is the NRC Emotion Lexicon, which includes words that are associated with (or connotate) an emotion \cite{MohammadT13}.

-On the other hand, words can be associated with different intensities (or degrees) of an emotion.
-For example, most people will agree that the word condemn is associated with a greater degree of anger (or more anger) than the word irritate.
-However, annotating instances for fine-grained degrees of affect is a substantially more difficult undertaking than categorical annotation.
-Respondents are presented with greater cognitive load and it is particularly hard to ensure consistency (both across responses by different annotators and within the responses produced by the same annotator).
+Words can be associated with different intensities (or degrees) of an emotion.
+For example, most people will agree that the word {\it outrage} is associated with a greater degree of anger (or more anger) than the word {\it irritate}.
+However, existing manually created affect lexicons for basic emotions such as anger and fear do not provide scores for the intensity of the emotion.
+Annotating instances for fine-grained intensity of affect is a substantially more difficult undertaking than categorical annotation.
+It is particularly hard to ensure consistency (both across responses by different annotators and within the responses produced by the same annotator).